magently/magento-sign2pay/authature/sdks/ios/index.md

 When the AuthatureClient is instantiated, you need to pass it an object which implements the AuthatureDelegate protocol.
 Your delegate will be used to either obtain a controller to present the UIWebView, or the UIWebView will be passed to the delegate to present and dismiss.

-In the first scenarion, simply implement this and return your controller.
+In the first scenario, simply implement this and return your controller.

 {% highlight objective-c %}
 - (UIViewController *)controllerForAuthatureWebView;